ionos-cloud/faq-documentation/general-information/frequently-asked-questions/data-center-designer.md

 An existing data center can be modified at any time.
 Note that the provisioning process cannot be undone.
 Your password will be requested to edit some of the elements as an additional security measure.

-Before starting provisioning, you will be alerted about any issues or errors and can review a h2 of all changes.
+Before starting provisioning, you will be alerted about any issues or errors and can review all changes.
 As an additional security measure for critical changes, you may have to enter your password before provisioning can begin.

 DCD verifies changes in the following ways before provisioning:
 * Validation